frontenddogma/html-css-frameworks/manuscript/understanding.md

 and developing a framework (note that developers can be users, which makes for some blurriness).
 And finally, there is a difference between experts and amateurs.

 Let’s chart this up.

 Expert Beginner
 Use Develop Use Develop
 Internal framework ? ? ? ?
 External framework ? ? ? ?

 What do you think?
 Should either type of framework be managed either way, by either group?
-4 | The Little Book of HTML/CSS Frameworks

 Here’s what I think.
 Let’s compare.

 Expert Beginner
 Use Develop Use Develop
 Internal framework Yes Yes Yes Yes
 External framework No Yes Yes No

 Please note that developing an internal framework and making it public, as we could even apply to blog themes, is here not consid‐ ered developing an external framework.
 The decisive factor is the goal during the initial development process.
 A thorough revision and overhaul of an framework to make it external or internal-only, however, constitutes a development phase, and would be acceptable.

 Reflected in the table is the idea that frameworks can be used and developed liberally, with two exceptions.
 One exception is that experts shouldn’t use external frameworks; the other is that beginners shouldn’t develop external frameworks.

 The two exceptions stem from a violation of quality standards: while the external framework violates the ideals of the expert (which I will later describe), it is the beginner who would not even know the nec‐ essary ideals to create a quality framework.

 The internal framework is safe to use or develop in every case because that’s the preferred way of developing web documents and apps.
 Internal beats external every time because external cannot, by